 There’s no better time to take a long view of your business and 5 years is a good time-frame.
 There is a variant of the Profit & Loss with Projected Total Report that gives you 5 years (or 10 if you have that much data – and that could be 5 years in the past and 5 in the future).

 For something a little different, show just KPIs and not accounts.
-An annual perspective on your KPIs can sometimes provide good insights into what’s improving and what needs more work.
+An annual perspective on your KPIs can often provide good insights into what’s improving and what needs more work.
 It’s easy to get caught up in short-term results and miss the longer-term trends.

 To plan for the future, it is now the time to run that famous “3-way forecast” that your accountant and bank manager love.

 This is just like the one used to review the past year, but this time don’t show actuals, just budgets for the coming year.
 Use this report to communicate to the whole team what the plans are for your business moving forward.

 For an alternative with a comparison to the previous year actuals, use the P&L vs Last Year Budget (12 months) report.
 That will show your forecast for the year compared to the actual result for the year just finished.